 To mark the occasion of Independence Day in Warsaw every year, in front of the Tomb of the Unknown Soldier on Pl.
 Piłsudskiego, there’s the official Changing of the Guard with all the big wigs, president, prime minister and top brass in attendance.
 Outside of the capital, cities all over the country hold their own parades as well.
 The official aspect of the day's proceedings tends to be quite celebratory with a slight sombre element, is well attended and passes without incident; however, in the last few years, there has unfortunately developed a trend for far-right groups to take advantage of the day's importance and gather for their own organised march through the city.
 This has come to a head on a number of occasions, leading to clashes with the police.
 Counter marches have also been organised in more recent years by centrist and left-wing groups - the police tend to try and keep them all apart as there is severe doubt as to whether they would all sit down together to have a nice cup of tea and a friendly chat...

 Unfortunately, 2017's Independence Day celebrations in Warsaw made the international press for mostly all the wrong reasons with right-wing groups again marching with...umm...less than savoury banners!
-With the 100th anniversary being this year, the day's events are guaranteed to be big!
-We hope this year will pass without major incident, but you can bet your bottom dollar that there will be a lot of people on the streets from all political spectrums, most to celebrate, to wave flags, some to set off flares, but of course, most importantly, all to celebrate Poland's Independence Day!
-Happy Birthday, Poland, don't let the party get out of hand...
+With the 100th anniversary being in 2018, the day's events were big!
+Fortunately, the day passed without major incident, with a lot of people on the streets from all political spectrums, celebrating, counter protesting each other, waving flags, setting off flares, and of course, most importantly, celebrating Poland's Independence Day!